AdrienFabre/CV/README.md

 As a software developer, being Self-Driven and Perseverant helps me to keep my focus, to constantly learn and to solve complex problems.
 This strong drive enabled me to grow from studying vocational electronics and working in food processing factories, up to getting a Master in Business Engineering, leading design thinking events and collaborating with innovative entrepreneurs.

 - Feedback - Rohan Metha - from [MakeSense](https://makesense.org/en/) (open source volunteer-driven network creating design thinking events): "Adrien demonstrates a really strong work ethic.
 If he says he will do something he will go to great lengths to make sure it gets done.
-I have also found that he learns very quickly.
-If he is interested in something he will dive head first into it, contacting people to talk to and create opportunities to learn as much as he can by doing."
+I have also found that he learns very quickly."

 - Feedback - Sherif Shendidy - Student at Makers - Collaborated the final project: "You were so dedicated, your thoughts were very organised, and it was so helpful the way you diagrammed the options we had and plans/routes we can follow to deliver the required feature."